jamwaffles/Listex/README.md

 The CSS for the demo theme can be found on [Github](https://github.com/jamwaffles/Listex/blob/master/example/example.css), but is pretty self explanatory.

-When the dropdown list is open, the `open` class is added to `.listex.container`, which is useful for styling opened boxes.
+When the dropdown list is open, the `open` class is added to `.listexContainer`, which is useful for styling opened boxes.

 The only other thing that needs noting is that disabled Listex options have the `disabled` class.